 The bad news?
 Well, you wrote intrinsics because those bits of the code needed great performance.
 So you need to decide how much it is worth writing code by hand to improve efficiency versus the easy porting and maintenance of the libraries.
 This blog is here to help you work out that balance.

 We are porting to 64-bit Armv8-A architecture, which current processors are using, and we presume a straight 128-bit SSE to 128-bit Neon port for simplicity.
 Armv9-A should be very similar for this Neon use case.
 Although not looked at specifically, the advice is largely still sound if you are converting 256-bit SSE.
 Even though it is having to split everything in two to go to 128-bit Neon, that would need doing if you are converting by hand too.

-I start with the conclusion: unless your project’s use of intrinsics is very small, it makes sense to start your port with.
+I will start with the conclusion: unless your project’s use of intrinsics is very small, it makes sense to start your port with SSE2Neon or SIMDe.
 This makes sense because it simplifies the task of porting, regardless of whether you end up replacing library code with hand-written Neon.